 Apply for Funding

-The Kansas Healthy Food Initiative (KHFI) is a healthy food financing program that aims to increase access to healthy food in low-resource and underserved areas of Kansas at the retail level.
+Thank you for your interest in the Kansas Healthy Food Initiative, a healthy food financing program that aims to increase access to healthy food in low-resource and underserved areas of Kansas at the retail level.

 Eligible projects must expand healthy food offerings in low-resource, underserved areas at the retail level and fit local community needs.
 Potentially eligible projects may include grocery stores, co-ops, farmers' markets, production, and distribution operations.
 To learn more about eligibility, review the KHFI Guidebook.

-All projects submitted to KHFI are reviewed to determine whether the project meets KHFI programmatic goals.
-This eligibility determination is the first step of the application process.
-To start the eligibility review process, provide some basic information about your project by completing the form below.
+To start the eligibility review process, provide some basic information about your project by completing an initial intake form.
 Eligibility does not guarantee funding.